Coeur d'Alene, Idaho: Topography

 According to the United States Census Bureau, the city has a total area of 16.08 sqmi, of which 15.57 sqmi is land and 0.51 sqmi is water.

 Coeur d'Alene is 30 mi east of downtown Spokane, Washington, and 259 mi east of Seattle.
 The city is part of the Spokane–Coeur d'Alene combined statistical area and the Inland Northwest region, consisting of eastern Washington, northern Idaho, northwestern Montana, and northeastern Oregon.

 The city is located on the north shore of Lake Coeur d'Alene, near the outlet of the Spokane River, and is in the Northern Rockies ecoregion.
 Lake Coeur d'Alene is a natural dam-controlled lake that is 25 mi long and 1 mi to 3 mi wide and fed by the Coeur d'Alene and Saint Joe rivers.
-Although the Post Falls Dam on the Spokane River near Post Falls controls the lake levels, the lake is usually kept at natural levels from January to June.
-To the immediate southeast is Fernan Lake and to the northeast of the city is Hayden Lake and even further northeast in northern Kootenai County is Lake Pend Oreille, which is among the largest and deepest natural lakes in the western United States with a surface area of 85960 acre and maximum depth of 1152 ft.
-These lakes, like others in the Spokane Valley and Rathdrum Prairie, were formed by the Missoula Floods, which ended 12,000 to 15,000 years ago.
+Lake in the Spokane Valley and Rathdrum Prairie, were formed by the Missoula Floods, which ended 12,000 to 15,000 years ago.
 The Coeur d'Alene Mountains of the Bitterroot Range rise to the east of the city to a maximum elevation of 7352 ft at Cherry Peak.